Last Updated on

 - ½ teaspoon chili powder (more or less to taste)

 - 3 tablespoons plain yogurt

 - coriander leaves

-- Clean and skin the chicken, then cut it into 8 pieces.
-Wash the pieces and set them aside.
+- Clean and skin the chicken, cut it into 8 pieces.
+Set aside.

 - Chop the onions and the tomatoes.

 - Heat the oil in a large pan.
 Add the onions and fry until they are golden brown.
 Add the tomatoes and the spices, including the salt.
 Lower the heat and fry everything for about 4 minutes, stirring often.

 - Add the chicken pieces and stir-fry until the spices have penetrated the meat and the chicken begins to get some color, about 7 minutes.